Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

 Alternatively, administrators can create a custom authentication strength based on the authentication method combinations they want to allow.

-By leveraging authentication strength in Azure Active Directory, organizations can ensure that the appropriate level of security is applied to different resources based on their sensitivity and risk associated with their access.
+By leveraging authentication strength in Entra ID, organizations can ensure that the appropriate level of security is applied to different resources based on their sensitivity and risk associated with their access.
 This can help reduce the risk of unauthorized access and data breaches and improve the organization’s overall security posture.

-How to configure Azure Active Directory Privileged Identity Management and Authentication Context
+How to configure Entra ID Privileged Identity Management and Authentication Context

-Securing administrative accounts has become increasingly important in today's digital age, as these accounts grant significant privileges and access to sensitive data.
+Securing administrative accounts has become increasingly important in today’s digital age, as these accounts grant significant privileges and access to sensitive data.
 One way to enhance security is through step-up authentication, which requires users to provide additional authentication beyond their initial login credentials in certain situations.
-An example of step-up authentication is the requirement for a FIDO2 Security Key to activate the Azure Active Directory Global Administrator role.
+An example of step-up authentication is the requirement for a FIDO2 Security Key to activate the Entra ID Global Administrator role.

 This role grants significant privileges and access to sensitive data, so requiring a FIDO2 Security Key adds an extra layer of security to prevent unauthorized access.
 For example, a test user may have the authenticator application configured but no FIDO2 security key attached to their account.
 This user would be required to provide additional authentication beyond their initial login credentials in order to access sensitive data or perform important administrative tasks.
 These measures can help businesses and individuals protect their sensitive data and maintain a secure online presence.